MrShoenel/git-density/readme.md

 This application relies on an external executable to run clone detection.
 Currently, it uses a local version of Softwerk's clone detection service [3].
 To obtain a copy of this tool, please contact welf.lowe@lnu.se.

+## Caveats

+If using `MySQL`, the latest 5.7.x GA-releases work, while some of the 8.x versions appear to cause problems in conjunction with Fluent NHibernate.
+You may also use other types of databases, as Git Density supports these: MsSQL2000, MsSQL2005, MsSQL2008, MsSQL2012, MySQL, Oracle10, Oracle9, PgSQL81, PgSQL82, SQLite, SQLiteTemp.

 ___